-The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of directors, and risk management, as an alternative, the Group has formed a Corporate Governance committee (currently consisting of all three directors and assisted by the company secretary) to assist the Board with the building of its own internal practices concerning good corporate governance and an Audit Committee to assist with assessment of risk.
-The Audit Committee is currently comprised of one non-executive Directors and one executive Director, does not have a majority of independent members.
-And is not chaired by an independent Director.
-As part of their Corporate Governance Committee meetings, the Directors discuss and action matters concerning:
+The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of directors, and risk management.
+As an alternative the Group has formed a corporate governance committee (currently consisting of three directors and the company secretary) to assist with the building of its own internal practices concerning good corporate governance.
+As part of their Corporate Governance Committee meetings, the directors discuss and action matters concerning:

-- risk management; - issues relevant to policies and practices for all Directors and senior management; and - any recommendations concerning the appointment of new Directors and senior management.
+- risk management; - issues relevant to policies and practices for all directors and senior management; and - · any recommendations concerning the appointment of new directors and senior management.

-Items of business that the Committee will address at its meetings are:
+Items of business that the committee will address at its meetings are:

-- Board and Committee structure to facilitate a proper review function by the Board; - corporate risk assessment and compliance with internal controls; - review and evaluation of market practices and trends on remuneration matters; - the performance of senior management; - development of suitable criteria such as skills, qualifications and experience for Board candidates; - identification and consideration of possible candidates; and - review of the performance of each Director and of senior management each year in accordance with the procedures developed and adopted by the Board.
+- board and committee structure to facilitate a proper review function by the board; - corporate risk assessment and compliance with internal controls; - review and evaluation of market practices and trends on remuneration matters; - the performance of senior management; - development of suitable criteria such as skills, qualifications and experience for board candidates; - identification and consideration of possible candidates; and - review of the performance of each director and of senior management each year in accordance with the procedures developed and adopted by the board.